gamerforeverever/Simple-search-app/README.md

 # [Simple Search](https://simplesearchs.netlify.app)

+# THIS IS ALL BETA ALL FILES WILL BE PUBLISHED IN SOME DAYS

 A simple, fast and privacy-friendly open-source search engine.

 Simple Search is a lightweight search experience focused on simplicity, speed and clean design.
 No ads, no tracking, no unnecessary features just search.